-Back in 2015, Ababiy went viral on social media for dropping the referee in an amateur bout with a slightly embarrassing but sweet left hand.
+In 2015, Ababiy went viral on social media for dropping the referee in an amateur bout with a slightly embarrassing but sweet left hand.

-Matchroom shared the clip this week as interest spikes in Ababiy following his deal to star on DAZN and the prospect cannot wait to get going in Chicago.
+Matchroom shared the clip this week as interest spikes in Ababiy following his deal to star on DAZN, and the prospect cannot wait to get going in Chicago.

-“I’m so excited, this is what I’ve been training for my whole life and it’s time to show the world who ‘White Chocolate’ is,” said Ababiy.
+“I’m so excited.
+This is what I’ve been training for my whole life, and it’s time to show the world who ‘White Chocolate’ is,” said Ababiy.